El Dorado National Forest

 Closed due to 2018 STORM DAMAGE.
 The crossing on Tiger Creek Road at Mill Creek, Between Highway 88 and Tiger Creek Power House is currently not passable.
 The culvert has pushed through into the afterbay leaving a thin layer of asphalt as a bridge.
 This is not safe to cross for vehicle or by foot.

-Blacksmith Flat road Closed due to new landslide.
+Blacksmith Flat road Closed due to a landslide.

 on January 29, 2019 at 6:00 am